Netflix: A Pricey Stock With A Troubled Future

 Debt

 This level of debt relative to its assets is not too alarming.
 However, when considering that NFLX's free cash flow has been declining, this does become somewhat concerning.
 In the last quarter, free cash flow was $557.9 million lower than net income.
-This represents an increased gap between free cash flow and net income than in the prior year quarter, when the gap was $281.4 million.
+This represents an increased gap between free cash flow and net income than in the prior-year quarter when the gap was $281.4 million.

 The major driver for this divergence has been the onslaught of competition, which has required larger investments in content.
-Cash outlays for content have been increasing and spending more cash than their streaming amortization expense has been the primary driver of this divergence.
+Cash outlays for content have been increasing and spending more cash than its streaming amortization expense has been the primary driver of this divergence.

 With its cash burn rate increasing, NFLX will have to go to the market to borrow more debt, which will make NFLX a riskier investment.
 Moreover, with interest rates set to increase, NFLX will likely have to pay more in interest expenses.